How Many Calories In Gas

 • Approximately 120,000 BTU/gal (British Thermal Units per gallon)

-These values are based on experimental measurements and represent the readily usable energy extracted during combustion in an engine.
-It's important to note that these values can vary slightly depending on the specific gasoline blend and other factors.
+These values are based on experimental measurements and represent the readily usable energy extracted during combustion in an engine. you'll want to note that these values can vary slightly depending on the specific gasoline blend and other factors.

 Converting Energy Units: From Joules to Calories